Niji

 Theme

-The theme is a table that corresponds directly to the theme format documented in
+The theme has fields that corresponds directly to the theme format documented in

 Custom Themes.
-All color values in the theme table are
+All color values in the theme are passed

 Lua API